qvdm/PasswordThing/docs/index.md

 The default functions are shown below.

-Each button behaves differently depending on whether it was pressed a short time (less than one second) or longer than a second.
+Each button behaves differently depending on whether it was pressed a short time (less than one second), longer than a second or longer then 3 seconds

 ## Short press on Select
 Sends the password stored in the current slot (if any) to the computer via